smini-digital/image-converter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple images converter which converts .jpg/.jpeg and .png images locally on your PC to .webp images, which then can be used on websites.
+This simple image converter converts .jpg/.jpeg and .png images locally on your PC to .webp images, which can then be used on websites.
 It also does the following:

 * It fixes the orientation of the image
 * It resized the image so that the bigger dimension is 1920px if the image is bigger than that